satakshi-kaushik/Employee-Attrition-Analysis/README.md

 - Visualized distributions of key features
 - Analyzed correlations between features and attrition
-- Identified patterns (e.g., employees working overtime or with low job satisfaction are more likely to leave)
+- Identified patterns (e.g., employees with low tenure or with low job satisfaction are more likely to leave)

 ## Model Building